httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 * The origin and alternative service's hostnames are the same when compared in a case-insensitive fashion, and

-* The member of the "origins" object in the http-opportunistic response that matches the origin has an array of numbers as a value, one of which matches the port of the alternative service in question, and
+* The origin object of the http-opportunistic response has a `tls-ports' member, whose value is an array of numbers, one of which matches the port of the alternative service in question, and

 * The chosen alternative service returns the same representation as the origin did for the http-opportunistic resource.